faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

                     ├── anolis_carolinensis-READ2.fastq.gz
                     └── anolis_carolinensis-READ-singleton.fastq.gz

-Now that we have that file created, copy it to our working directory, and run the `phyluce_assembly_assemblo_trinity` program:
+Now that we have that file created, copy it to our working directory, and run the ``phyluce_assembly_assemblo_spades`` program:

 .. code-block:: bash